codersforcauses/csf/README.md

 Install docker on your machine: https://www.docker.com/

-Run the Vue and Django server
+Run the Vue and Django server, and also the MailHog email testing tool

 ```
 docker compose up